djkeu/ChaosMachineWebView/README.md

 Chaos Machine is an art project that spews out random output taken from texts, scripts, sounds and images.
 User interaction is coming.
 Randomness is not chaos.
 Chaos is not madness.

 Android: Java / WebView / JavaScript
-Prototype written in Python, switched to JavaScript for compatibility with WebView / mobile apps
+Prototype written in Python, switched to JavaScript for compatibility with WebView / Android

-## Vulnerabilities
-- `Done:` ./shared/randomPercentager.js (script in index.html)
-  - `Done:` moved randomPercentager to ./modules/shared/
-- `Done:` MainActivity.java:
-  - webSettings.setJavaScriptEnabled(true);
-  - `Note:` fix needed if using external sources for texts, images

 ## Interface
-- `Done:` Stop button to stop the machine
-  - `Done`: ChaosMachine.js: === chaos machine stopped === not showing
-  - `Done`: Modules
 - `ToDo:` style app title (Chaos Machine)

+- `Done`: ChaosMachine.js:
+  - `Done:` === chaos machine stopped === not showing
+  - `Done`: Delays module headers
 - `Done:` Start button to start the machine
-- `Done:` ChaosMachine.js
+- `Done:` Stop button to stop the machine
-  - delays module headers

 ## Modules